Information on Developing U.S. Immigration Policy

 The Office of International Students and the President’s Office have assembled the following information and resources to inform the Haverford community about new federal regulations and legislation concerning immigration.
 Along with colleges and universities across the country, we are continuing to closely monitor the emerging issues and their potential impact on community members.
 We will communicate with you as the evolving situation warrants.

 For official announcements concerning these restrictions on travel and immigration, consult the News and Updates page of the Department of Homeland Security, and the Travel page of the State Department.
-The Immigration 2017 page of the American Immigration Lawyers Association is another helpful resource.
 For information about the U.S. justice system's impact on immigration status, consult this article from Nolo.

 - On March 16, President Kim Benston joined over 560 college and university presidents and signed this letter to President Trump, organized by the American Council on Education, thanking him for his positive comments about "Dreamers", and urging him to "commit to allowing these productive and high-achieving individuals to continue to work and study while your administration and Congress arrive at a permanent solution."